dtinth/jamulus-lounge/README.md

 echo Welcome > public/welcome.html
 ```

-## Clipper configuration
+## Clipper configuration (Optional)

-Deploy an [upload-endpoint](https://github.com/dtinth/upload-endpoint) and configure as follows:
+[Clipper](https://mjth.live/clipper/) is an optional feature for `jamulus-lounge` that continuously records 10 minutes of audio.
+Jam participants can export the recorded audio.
+This is an advanced feature that is not well documented yet.
+To set this up, first deploy an [upload-endpoint](https://github.com/dtinth/upload-endpoint) and configure this project as follows to activate clipper:

 ```yaml
 # docker-compose.override.yml